arduino/help-center-content/content/Arduino Cloud/Cloud Editor/If-your-board-is-not-detected-by-Arduino-Cloud-Editor.md

 ### Classic Nano boards and boards with generic USB chips

-Classic Nano boards and some clone boards with generic USB chips will show up as **"Board"** in the board selector.
-When selecting a **"Board"** port you will be prompted to select the board type manually.
+Classic Nano boards and some clone boards with generic USB chips will show up as **"Unknown"** in the board selector.
+When selecting a **"Unknown"** port you will be prompted to select the board type manually.

 Note that: